 Please note that the e-mail address cannot be changed later so we advise you to register with an e-mail that will be valid for at least the next 12 months.

 If you cannot complete the application in one go, you can later log in to this environment using the same e-mail.
 You have 2 months to submit your application.
 If you have not submitted your application in 2 months, your user account will expire.

 In accordance with § 112 (2) of the Identity Documents Act, you must fill out and submit your application personally.
 Submitting the application through an intermediary (including legal bureaus and other service providers) is not allowed.

-You will need to select your pick up location when you submit your application.
+In your application, you will need to select a pick up location.
 It's not easy to change this later, so choose wisely.
 See the next step for the estimated time of arrival.

 The review process generally takes between 8 and 30 calendar days.
 The median processing time is 20 calendar days, but PBGB reserves the right to extend it as they deem necessary in each case.
 During this time, PBGB may contact you by email for additional information during the course of their background check.

-If approved, in general, it will take an additional 2-5 weeks for your e-Residency kit to be printed and sent to your pick up location.
-For more on this process, see our application status article.
-Make sure you will regularly check the email you provided on the application and do check the spam mailbox too.
+In case of a positive decision, it will take an additional 2-5 weeks for your e-Residency kit to be printed and sent to your pick up location.
+For more information on this process, see our application status article.
+Make sure that you regularly check the email you provided in the application and do check the spam folder too.

 Step 4: Pick up e-Residency kit

-Once your e-Residency kit has arrived at your pick up location, you should receive an email with instructions or an invitation to schedule a time to pick it up.
-Note, you will need to bring the government-issued ID you submitted with your application and be prepared to be fingerprinted.
+Once your e-Residency kit has arrived to your pick up location, you will receive an email with instructions or an invitation to schedule a time to pick it up.
+Note, you will need to bring your identity document (a copy of which you submitted with your application) and be prepared to be fingerprinted.
 You will need to collect your e-Residency kit within (6) months once it has arrived.
 After that document will be sent back to Estonia and will be destroyed.
 Read more in Pickup locations article.

 - Application updates from the Estonian Police and Border Guard Board;